How to Dry Curly Hair

 Step 4.
 Cross the sleeves around the back of your head, and wrap them back around the front.
 Secure the ends by making a knot at your forehead and tuck in any hanging fabric.

-When you’re in a rush and need to reach for the blow-dryer, a diffuser attachment is a curl’s best friend because it helps control the stream of heat and air.
-You may have to purchase one separately but it’s worth the investment because a blast from the regular nozzle can turn your curls into a frizzy poof ball.
+When you’re in a rush and need to reach for the blow-dryer, a hair diffuser attachment is your best friend, because it helps control the stream of heat and air on curly hair.
+You may have to purchase one separately, but it’s worth the investment, as a blast from the regular blow dryer nozzle can turn curls into a frizzy poof ball.

 Step 1.
-Apply a leave-in conditioner like Garnier Fructis Triple Nutrition Curl Nourish Butter Cream Leave-In and your favorite styler to your hair.
-Garnier Fructis Curl Construct Mousse and Curl Shape Spray Gel define curls and waves without making them crunchy.
+Apply a leave-in conditioner like Garnier Fructis Curl Nourish Butter Cream Leave-In and your favorite hair styling product to your hair.
+Garnier Fructis Curl Construct Creation Mousse and Curl Shape Spray Gel define curls and waves without making them crunchy.

 Step 2.
-Dry your hair, using a diffuser as you scrunch your curls toward the roots.
+Dry your hair, using a hair diffuser as you scrunch your curls toward the roots.

 Step 3.
 Optional: Want big hair?
-Once your hair is about halfway dry, remove the diffuser and finish the rest of your hair freestyle with the nozzle.
-Use a pick to tease out any areas where you want more volume.
+Once your hair is about halfway dry, remove the hair diffuser and finish the rest of your hair freestyle with the blow dryer nozzle.
+Use a pick or even a wide-toothed comb to tease out any areas where you want more hair volume.

 Here’s a simple technique that only requires one thing: time.
-After you rinse out your conditioner and apply products—Garnier Fructis Curl Construct Mousse and Garnier Fructis Curl Scrunch Gel are good options for glossy, defined curls—wait for your curls to dry.
-Just remember to avoid touching your curls as they dry so you don’t accidently create frizz.
+After you rinse out your conditioner and apply hair styling products—Garnier Fructis Curl Construct Creation Mousse and Garnier Fructis Curl Scrunch Controlling Gel are good options for glossy, defined curls—wait for your curls to dry.
+Just remember to avoid touching curly hair as it dries so you don’t accidently create frizz.

-Unlike regular terry cloth towels, which ruffle the hair cuticle and absorb too much moisture, microfiber fabrics are much gentler on curls and don’t create frizz.
-After rinsing out your conditioner, apply your styling products.
+Unlike regular terry cloth towels, which ruffle the hair cuticle and absorb too much hair moisture, microfiber fabrics are much gentler on curly hair and don’t create hair frizz.
+After rinsing out your conditioner, apply your curl styling products.
 Then flip your head to the side, scrunching with a microfiber towel to remove excess water until most of the moisture is gone.